John-Chen1223/JohnChen1223.github.io/_pages/about.md

 News
 ======

-- <span style="color:red">03,2024.
-I am currently seeking suitable ph.D positions.
-If there are any appropriate opportunities, please feel free to drop me an email.
+- <span style="color:red">03, 2024.
+I am currently seeking suitable Ph.D positions.
+If there are any appropriate opportunities, please feel free to drop me an email (180210217@stu.hit.edu.cn, guoquanchen1223@163.com).
 I would appreciate it!</span>
-- 10,2024.
-Our new work has been early access
+- 02, 2024.
+Our paper entitled "Communication-Navigation Integrated Satellite Constellation for Lunar Exploration: Frozen-Orbit-Based HyInc Walker" has been early access for publication in the IEEE Journal on Selected Areas in Communications.

 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.